 States participating in a back-to-school tax holiday

 If you are a retailer in one of these states, you should try to coordinate your store promotions with the tax holidays.
-This will ensure the best back-to-school excitement.
+This can help ensure a better shopping experience for your customers.

 Preparing for the masses